 The foundation provides Care and Support for law enforcement suicide survivors and suicide prevention training for law enforcement.She considers her greatest achievement to be her three children whose strength and love fuel her.

 Shannon McCarthy is the daughter of Paul and Janice McCarthy.
-Paul was a Captain in the Massachusetts State Police when he took his own life in July 2006 after a long battle with PTSD.
 Shannon has pursued PTSD and trauma within her education.
 She has interned in the Premont Lab at Duke University, which studies cellular pathways involving GIT-binding proteins in mice exhibiting PTSD-like states.
-Currently, Shannon is an undergraduate at Brown University, where she studies English and Biology and hopes to complete an independent study on trauma within literature.
-She hopes that she can use both her personal experience and education to help others through C.O.P.S.S..
+Shannon is a graduate of Brown University and is currently a PhD candidate at the T.H.
+Chan School of Public Health at Harvard University.